Against all odds, Artisan Bloom‘s new brick-and-mortar floral shop opened during COVID-19.

 A lot of our brides are choosing to elope on their original wedding day with a small, intimate but beautiful ceremony and gorgeous feast for immediate family and friends with a much larger and extravagant celebration the following year with extended friends and family.
 It’s been a fun way to extend their wedding celebrations.
 Nearly every bride I work with experiences wedding blues when everything is over.
 All the excitement and planning is over, and they just want to keep celebrating.
 This accomplishes that in a beautiful way.
 I think when all is said and done, people are going to want to celebrate in really big ways.
 I think everyone has really reconnected with the idea that life is short and our family and friends are such a gift.
 The idea of prioritizing experiences with them will hit a new level.

-UB&G: How did this “pandemic pivot” worked (and not worked!) for your business?
+USD: How has this “pandemic pivot” worked (and not worked!) for your business?

 Jackstien: We had a tremendous response to our online shop and on opening weekend, with the loving support of our loyal clients, our dear friends and excited industry partners, we sold out every design!
 We were so excited.
 The Artisan Bloom shop is here to stay.
 It’s been a creative haven in an uncertain time and we are truly grateful to our supportive community for believing in us.
 We continue to develop new designs that are striking and anything but basic.
 While we can’t wait to get back to weddings and events, we sure love the side venture of the Artisan Bloom Shop.